fankaidev/all-my-web/README.md

 [X] LLM-powered Script Editor
 [X] Compatibility with user scripts

+## Privacy

+We take your privacy seriously.
+Please read our [Privacy Policy](PRIVACY.md) to understand how we handle your data.

 ## Userscript Compatibility

 The extension supports following userscript directives in script comments: